luzpaz/pivy_trackers-wiki/coin_styles.md

 # Example

-    from coin_styles import CoinStyles as Styles
+    from pivy_trackers.coin.coin_styles import CoinStyles as Styles

     #Create a custom style using the 'dashed' draw style as a template, setting the color to green
     my_style = Styles.Style('dashed', color=Styles.Color.GREEN)